bolouie/ExpressoBot/README.md

 `ExpressoBot` is a beginner-friendly project that demonstrates how to create a simple chatbot using Python, NLTK, and activating speech-to-text with Webkit API.
 This chatbot allows users to interact using both text and speech input, making it more engaging and interactive.

-Created by Bo Louie, instructed by Professor Chris Kim at OCAD University's School of Continuing Studies
+Coded by Bo Louie with instructor Chris Kim in Designing Artificial Intelligence (AI) applications at [OCAD University](https://continuingstudies.ocadu.ca/search/publicCourseSearchDetails.do?method=load&courseId=12164429&selectedProgramAreaId=17820&selectedProgramStreamId=17837)

 ## Table of Contents